Mindfulness And The Importance Of Digital Disengagement

 Meanwhile, the Yale Center for Emotional Intelligence found that one out of five highly engaged employees said their burnout levels were also high—and researchers uncovered even higher turnover rates among this group than disengaged workers.

-“We’re constantly bombarded by information from our devices, but when you constantly react to every buzz and bing, you end up in a state of overwhelm,” said Peter Bostelmann, director of SAP’s Global Mindfulness Practice, in an interview with CMO by Adobe.
+“We’re constantly bombarded by information from our devices, but when you constantly react to every buzz and bing, you end up in a state of overwhelm,” said Peter Bostelmann, director of SAP’s Global Mindfulness Practice, in an interview with CMO.com.
 “It’s the reality of the global economy, and we have to find ways to cope with it.”

 One decidedly analog solution is becoming increasingly popular: the practice of mindfulness and, often in association with it, meditation.